Cgyc20/srcm-engine/README.md

 Many spatial reaction systems sit awkwardly between two classical modelling approaches:

 ### Pure SSA

 Accurate at low copy numbers, but expensive and noisy at large scales.

 ### Pure PDE models

 Efficient at large scales, but invalid when particle numbers are small.

 Hybrid SSA–PDE methods address this by treating some mass discretely and some continuously.
 However, existing approaches often require:

-- hand-written hybrid propensities,
+* hand-written hybrid propensities
-- system-specific derivations,
+* system-specific derivations
-- or deep knowledge of the numerical method.
+* or deep knowledge of the numerical method

 **SRCM Engine removes this barrier** by allowing users to:

 1. Write reactions at the *macroscopic* level
-2. Define PDE reaction terms in a natural, mathematical form
+2. Define PDE reaction terms in a natural mathematical form
 3. Automatically obtain a consistent hybrid SSA–PDE simulation

-The goal is to make **hybrid spatial modelling accessible, reproducible, and safe**, without sacrificing mathematical correctness or performance.
+The goal is to make **hybrid spatial modelling accessible, reproducible, and robust**, without sacrificing mathematical correctness or performance.

 ---